 Bryant initially didn’t like the idea of an elephant being the mascot, but he relented in the late 1970s once it was clear that students loved the big portly animal.

 “Coach (Bear) Bryant thought it was not representative of football players,” Ken Gaddy, director of the Paul W. Bryant Museum in Tuscaloosa, told Yahoo Sports in 2012.
 “He thought that elephants were big, slow and clumsy.
 That was not the image of his players he wanted to portray.”

 The mascot made its debut in the 1980 Sugar Bowl, but the first student to don the elephant costume was Melford Espey Jr. in the 1960s.
 He later became a school administrator.

-Similar to Georgia’s Uga the Bulldog and Tennessee’s Smokey the coonhound, Alabama kept a real-live elephant named “Alamite” in the 1940s.
+Similar to Georgia’s Uga the Bulldog, the LSU Tigers’ Mike the Tiger or Tennessee’s Smokey the coonhound, Alabama kept a real-live elephant named “Alamite” in the 1940s.
 Alamite would carry each year’s homecoming queen onto the field before each homecoming game.

-Alabama scrapped the costly practice of keeping their own elephant in the 1950s and instead hired circus elephants to perform the annual job.
+Alabama scrapped the costly practice of keeping its own elephant in the 1950s and instead hired circus elephants to perform the annual job.

 Alabama’s primarily logo consists of the classic “A”, but an elephant peering over the words “Alabama Crimson Tide” is a secondary logo still used today.
 My favorite might be the one shown above of the fearsome four-legged animal stepping through the the block letter.